cheeriojs/cheerio/website/docs/basics/traversing.md

 The [`next` method](/docs/api/classes/Cheerio#next) allows you to select the next sibling element of a selection.
-It returns a new selection containing the next sibling element.
+It returns a new selection containing the next sibling element (if there is one).
+If the given selection contains multiple elements, `next` includes the next sibling for each one.

 The [`prev` method](/docs/api/classes/Cheerio#prev) is similar to `next`, but allows you to select the previous sibling element.
-It returns a new selection containing the previous sibling element.
+It returns a new selection containing the previous sibling element for each element in the given selection.

 Here's an example of using `next` and `prev` to select sibling elements of a `<li>` element: